fgilde/MudBlazor.Extensions/MudBlazor.Extensions/Docs/ObjectEdit.md

 ## Conditions:
 Each property can have all options or attributes the used component supports.
 The Attributes can set as Action<TComponent> or as Dictionary<string,object> and all options can also set with conditions.
 Use IgnoreIf for example then if the condition is not met the property will not be rendered.
-In this example we have a method CanEdit for example and setting some options only if this returns falls
+In this example we have a method CanEdit for example and setting some options only if this returns false
 ```csharp
             meta.Properties(m => m.Text, m => m.Text2, m => m.Text3)
                 .WithAttributesIf(m => !m.CanEdit(),